grzesiek-galezowski/tdd-ebook/manuscript/130_Boundaries.md

 The only reason is that this might have looked a little bit silly with such extremely trivial example as calculating absolute value.
 In reality, I should have used the named constant in both Statements and it would show the boundary length even more clearly.
-Actually, let us perform this exercise now and see what happens.
+Actually, let's perform this exercise now and see what happens.

-First, let us document the named constant:
+First, let's document the named constant:

 ```csharp
 [Fact] public void